bcnmy/docs/versioned_docs/version-3.0/account/signers/dynamic.md

 const smartAccount = await BiconomySmartAccountV2.create({
     provider: provider, // This can be any ethers JsonRpcProvider connected to your app's network
-    chainId: ChainId.POLYGON_MUMBAI, // Replace this with your target network
+    chainId: 80002, // Replace this with your target network
     bundler: bundler, // Use the `bundler` we initialized above
     paymaster: paymaster, // Use the `paymaster` we initialized above
     entryPointAddress: DEFAULT_ENTRYPOINT_ADDRESS, // This is a Biconomy constant